dmitrynovik/dotnet-null-object/README.md

 # .NET Null Object Pattern implementation

-Implements an object which is comparable to null reference (using operator overloading).
+Implements two examples of NullObject pattern, which are comparable to null reference (using operator overloading).
-Using PropertyChanged.Fody to mark itself as dirty when any of its properties changes.
+1. Using PropertyChanged.Fody to mark itself as dirty when any of its properties changes.
+2. Using generic wrapper around value